xiangxdai/xiangxdai.github.io/index.md

 + 2022,  &ensp; Pacemaker to Merit Student \
  (Highest honor in HUST, 20 students from  National Scholarship obtainers, &asymp;0.07%)
 + 2023, &ensp; Honour Bachelor  \
-   (Highest honor for graduates in HUST in academic performance, 199/6500&asymp;3%)
+   (The highest honor for graduates in HUST in academic performance, 199/6500&asymp;3%)
 + 2022,   &ensp;   National Scholarship

 ## Services